comp-medicine-uc/ML-lung-mechanics-UQ/README.md

 ## Directories
 - `results-data`: Figures and related results from processed from `raw-data` and `tests`.
 - `raw-data`: Input data needed for simulations + data generated from `tests`.
+- `src`: Files that implement functions used in simulations.
 - `tests`:  Code files that implement the described work.

 ## Results